Board + Advisory Committees

 The Board of Directors meets on the last Wednesday of each month—except when noted—from 4:00—5:30 pm in a hybrid fashion; Board members and other guests may attend the meeting online via Zoom or by joining staff at the 4Culture offices.

-Members of the public who may wish to attend a Board meeting or committee meeting may do so remotely; just click on the date in question to register for that meeting.
+Members of the public who wish to attend a Board meeting or committee meeting may do so remotely; just click on the date in question to register for that meeting (please note that the December meeting will be in-person only).
 Member of the public may also address the board in person; contact Erica Maniez for additional instructions.
 Members of the public who may wish to attend Executive Committee or Finance Committee meetings, or provide written comment, may do so by contacting Erica Maniez.

 Executive Committee